ChicagoBoothML/ML2017/project.md

   - _Project Title_
   - _Team members_
   - _Data Set._ Briefly describe data set that you are going to use.
-You should have access to this data set, rather than promissing to collect data.
+You should have access to this data set, rather than promising to collect data.
   - _Project Idea._ Describe what you want to achieve.
 What Machine Learning tools are you going to use?
   How is the data set going to help you answer your question?